nex-maximus/hackathon.genai.team-jedi-hackathon-dev/docs_src/index.md

 # Team Jedi Hackathon
 ## Overview
 This project allows developers to send a single channel sound file to a sound detection pipeline connected to business logic.
-The business logic parses the inference results as data that may be exported to InfluxDB, a time-series database.
+The business logic parses the inference results as data that is exported to InfluxDB, a time-series database.
-This time-series data may then be viewed on a Grafana dashboard and customized to send email notifications.
+This time-series data can then be viewed on a Grafana dashboard and customized to send email notifications.

 -  **Programming Languages:** Python, Golang
--  **Technologies used :** Docker, Docker Compose, Make, Conda, OpenVino, BentoML, EdgeX
+-  **Technologies used :** Docker, Docker Compose, Make, Conda, BentoML, Grafana, InfluxDB
+-  **Intel OpenSource Technologies used:** OpenVino Model Server (OVMS), EdgeX

 ## Target System Requirements
 -  **Disk Space needed**